terraref/extractors-metadata/README.md

 This repository contains extractors that process and derive outputs from various sensor metadata.

-In cases like the geospatial extractor, the same structure of positional metadata exists across multiple sensors so the extractor can accept a variety of datasets.
+In cases like the sensorposition extractor, the same structure of positional metadata exists across multiple sensors so the extractor can accept a variety of datasets.

-### Geospatial extractor
+### Sensor position extractor
 This extractor extracts positional data from the metadata into PostGIS geographies via the Clowder Geostreams API, allowing for location-based searching.